Four Master Artists Talk Art and Why They Paint

 Degas is famous for his portrayal of performers and bathers, his ability to capture the power of movement nearly in a single frame.

 The viewer will see that art is more than composition and technique.
-By each artist’s own words we witness the need of the artist to render the clues to the imagination, the raw presence of the aerialist, of gas lights on water, and silence of contrasting figures.
+By each artist’s own words we witness the need of the artist to render the clues to the imagination, the raw presence of the aerialist, of gas lights on the water, and the silence of contrasting figures.
 As Gauguin suggests, perhaps we should take in the elements and close our eyes to truly see.